Interstellar detritus is 99% protons, of which four million billion struck the Finger every second.

 Faster protons do not tug any harder, they just leave more quickly, doing less damage.
 In fact the total disturbance to the nearby atom (that is, the total energy transferred from the proton) varies inversely with proton energy.
 (I.e., inversely with velocity squared.)

 Notice this process ends violently.
 When the proton slows, it interacts more strongly with electrons and eventually even nuclei.
 (By this point the proton is moving too slow to enter the nucleus, and just bounces off the positive charge.)
 These interactions transfer the proton's energy to nearby atoms, which slows the proton so it can interact more strongly, which saps more energy.
-An incoming fast proton will race through the surface material, slowing slightly but doing little damage, until it slows to the magic speed and grinds to an abrupt halt, depositing all its remaining energy in one spot.
+Thus, an incoming fast proton will race through the surface material, slowing slightly but doing little damage, until it slows to the magic speed and grinds to an abrupt halt, depositing all its remaining energy in one spot.
 This occurs at a predictable depth called the Bragg Peak.

 This effect is exploited by doctors, who use proton beams to kill tumors.
 The protons are accelerated just enough to reach the tumor.
 The fast protons pass through healthy tissue, moving too quickly to do much damage, but decelerating.
 Finally they slow to the magic speed and dump all their remaining energy in one spot, which, if the doctor aimed right, is a tumor.
 The tissue in front of the tumor gets a lower dose, and the tissue behind the tumor gets none.

-This is why Finger's pillow could survive.
+This is why the Finger's pillow could survive.
 Instead of blowing divots out of the surface, impacting protons deposited their energy inside the pillow.

 How far did the protons penetrate?